microlinkhq/www/src/pages/docs/mql/data/evaluate.md

 Type: <TypeContainer><Type children='<string>'/></TypeContainer><br/>

-It evaluates the JavaScript code provided inside the browser context over the target URL, returning the result.
+It evaluates the JavaScript stringified function provided inside the browser context over the target URL, returning the result.

 It's quite similar to [selector](/docs/mql/data/selector), but designed to specify the value to be obtained in a JavaScript-like way.